 Current travels from the power supply, down one rail, through the projectile, and back through the other rail to the return of the power supply.
-The magnetic field is produced by this current flowing through the aluminum rails with direction according to the right hand rule and magnitude,
+The direction of magnetic field produced by this current follows right hand rule with magnitude,

-This magnetic field turns out to be too small to produce a noticeable affect, so small neodymium magnets are added to the steel rod to increase the field in the immediate area.
-The current flowing through the steel rode projectile is passing through this magnetic field, resulting in a Lorentz force,
+This magnetic field turns out to be too small to produce a noticeable effect, so small neodymium magnets are added to the steel rod to increase the field in the immediate area.
+The current flowing through the steel rod projectile passes through this magnetic field, resulting in a Lorentz force,

-where accounts for the current and it’s direction, replacing of the previous equation.
-It’s this force that accelerates the steel rod down the track once enough current is supplied to overcome friction of the track.
+where accounts for the current and its direction, replacing of the previous equation.
+This force accelerates the steel rod down the track once enough current is supplied to overcome the friction of the track.

 Another, more subtle affect plays a role in this process through Lenz’s law.
 This law describes the response of a system when the magnetic flux of a closed loop changes.
 Where magnetic flux is given by

 when this flux is changing.
 In this case, B is constant in time but the effective area enclosing that magnetic field increases as the steel rod rolls along the rails.
 From this we expect an induced Emf which opposes the increasing magnetic flux and therefore the movement of the steel rod.
 This may be concerning, as it tells us that the projectile shouldn’t be able to accelerate due to this opposing effect.
 However, we must also consider the operation of the power supply.
 Its job is to keep the rails at a fixed voltage, and is capable of supply more power to keep it constant.
 In the end, this induced Emf simply draws more power from the supply, which is the very power used to accelerate the projectile.